kiboschool/programming2-w6-preference-analysis/README.md

 >> {'Lasagna': 2, 'Noodles': 2, 'Tagine': 1, 'Steal': 1, 'Pepper Soup': 1, 'Butter Chicken': 1, 'Salad': 1}
 ```

-Once completed, run test.py: `test_meal_frequencies` should be passing.
+Once completed, run test.py: `test_meal_frequencies` should pass.

-## Step 2: Creating User Scores (2 points)
+## Step 2: Creating User Scores

 We want to be able to score each of our participants based on the frequencies.
-For example, Mehdi's score should be 4, because "Lasagna" has a frequency of 2, Tagine a frequency of 1, and Steak a frequency of 1.
+For example, Mehdi's score should be 4, because "Lasagna" has a frequency of 2, "Tagine" has a frequency of 1, and "Steak" has a frequency of 1.
 Their sum adds up to 4.

 We can compute the score for Mehdi easily by looping through all the meals in his set of preferences, looking up each meal in our frequency dictionary

 You need to repeat this process for all the users!

 ```python
 preferences = {